-When “Healthy” Goes Too Far: Meet Orthorexia
+When “Healthy” Goes Too Far: Understanding Orthorexia

 Let’s begin with a little game of association here.
-When you hear the word healthy, what comes to your mind?
+When you hear the word healthy, what comes to mind?

 Images or phrases such as gluten-free, juice cleanse, abs, dairy-free, paleo, keto, whole30, dewy skin, and ________ [insert any other #trendingnow idea] may have come to mind.
-As you can see, the term “healthy” is pretty loaded these days.
+As you can see, the term healthy is pretty loaded these days.

 But is there such a thing as being too healthy?

-Yes.
-Yes, there is.
-There is this little thing called “Diet Culture.”
-This term refers to a culture of dieting, cleansing, clean eating, detoxing, macro-counting, and eliminating.
-It is of the idea that you should change your body to meet society’s “norms”, and it isn’t new.
-The wild thing is that none of these trends are new, they are re-washed, re-mixed versions of disordered eating.
-The “low-carb” diet was initially introduced in the mid-1800s and the government’s first recommendations on protein, carb, and fat balance were introduced in the early 1900s.
-But in our current age of instant gratification and social media, these ideas have hijacked our lives, our bodies, and our relationship to food and body.
-Diet culture is something that we, unfortunately, don’t get to opt into, we are born into it.
+This is where Diet Culture comes in.
+It’s a culture of dieting, cleansing, clean eating, detoxing, macro-counting, managing, and eliminating food.
+It’s rooted in the idea that you should change your body to meet society’s “norms.”
+None of these concepts are new; they’re just re-washed, re-mixed versions of disordered eating.
+The “low-carb” diet was introduced in the mid-1800s, and the government’s first recommendations on protein, carb, and fat balance came in the early 1900s.
+In our age of instant gratification and social media, these ideas have hijacked our lives, our bodies, and our relationships with food.
+Diet culture isn’t something we opt into—it’s something we’re born into.
+It’s passed down through generations, through how caregivers talk about food and their bodies, and in the ways society praises thinness, weight loss, and visible muscle as markers of morality.

 So what is orthorexia?

-Ask yourself this: Do you often avoid eating out or choose to go hungry in social situations because you may not know what is in the food that is offered, or where it comes from?
+Ask yourself this: Do you avoid eating out or choose to go hungry in social situations because you may not know what is in the food that is offered, or where it comes from?

 Ask yourself this: Would you eat something if you didn’t know how it was grown, how it was prepared, or where it came from?

 Eliminating entire food groups: Orthorexia may start with going vegetarian, then vegan, and then raw vegan.
 Then, you eliminate gluten because you read in Women’s Health that it is the devil incarnate.
-Sugar is next because it’s “addictive” right?
+Sugar is next because it’s “addictive,” right?
 Then, you eliminate nuts because, well, lectins.
 White foods?
 No thanks.
 Then it’s the carbs because those are probably causing every ache and pain.
-And then *POOF* all of the sudden you don’t have anything left to eat and you have eliminated so many foods from your diet that you are malnourished, tired, and fatigued.
+And then *POOF* all of a sudden you don’t have anything left to eat and you have eliminated so many foods from your diet that you are malnourished, tired, and fatigued.
 When in reality, this is actually why you’re tired, feel bloated, and have pain.
 Because you’re not eating enough.
-The most inflammatory thing we can do to our body is not providing it with adequate calories and nutrients.
+The most inflammatory thing we can do to our body is not provide it with adequate calories and nutrients.

 Ask yourself this: Do I feel overly guilty or anxious when I eat something out of the norm?